 Here's your Toronto real estate market report for the month of January.
 Whereas last year got off to a slow start (really through all of Q1), the uptick in the last three-quarters (and especially half) of 2019 has carried into this year.

 Below are my top observations of the month's statistics.
-The full set of market charts is always available on my SlideShare.
+The full set of market charts is always available right here on my website (NEW!), or on my SlideShare.

 1) Condos are H E A T E D